-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle SO 2 PLUS SO 1 SO 2.1, SO 4, SO 5 PUBLIC Setting targets on sustainability outcomes 1 For each susta inability outcome, prov vide details of up to two of your nearest-term targets.
-(A1) Sustainabil lity Outcome #1 Target details 1 (A1) Sustaina ability Outcome #1: NZAM AUM com mitment (Bridges UK and US) (1) Target na me 100% of AUM ali gned with net ze ro pathway (2) Baseline year 2022 (3) Target to (3) Target to be met by (4) Methodol (4) Methodology (5) Metric use ed (if relevant) (6) Absolute relevant) or intensity-based (if (7) Baseline relevant): level or amount (if (8) Target lev relevant) rel or amount (if (9) Percentage of total AUM covered in your baseline year for 100% target setting (10) Do you a term target fo also have a longer- or this?
-(2) No
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle SO 2 PLUS SO 1 SO 2.1, SO 4, SO 5 PUBLIC Setting targets on sustainability outcomes 1

+For each sustainability outcome, provide details of up to two of your nearest-term targets.

+(A1) Sustainability Outcome #1: Target details

+(A1) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US)

+(1) Target name 100% of AUM aligned with net zero pathway

+(2) Baseline year 2022

+(3) Target to be met by 2030

+(4) Methodology NZIF

+(5) Metric used (if relevant)

+(6) Absolute or intensity-based (if relevant)

+(7) Baseline level or amount (if relevant):

+(8) Target level or amount (if relevant)

-(A2) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US) (1) Target name 100% of AUM considered net zero (2) Baseline year 2022 (3) Target to be met by 2040 (4) Methodology NZIF (5) Metric used (if relevant) (6) Absolute or intensity-based (if relevant) (7) Baseline level or amount (if relevant): (8) Target level or amount (if relevant) (9) Percentage of total AUM covered in your baseline year for target setting 100% (10) Do you also have a longer- term target for this?
-(2) No (B1) Sustainability Outcome #2: Target details (B1) Sustainability Outcome #2: Net Zero target (Bridges Israel) (1) Target name Bridges Israel Fund II Net Zero target (2) Baseline year 2022 (3) Target to be met by 2035
+(9) Percentage of total AUM covered in your baseline year for target setting 100% (10) Do you also have a longer- term target for this?
+(2) No (A2) Sustainability Outcome #1: Target details (A2) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US) (1) Target name 100% of AUM considered net zero (2) Baseline year 2022 (3) Target to be met by 2040 (4) Methodology NZIF (5) Metric used (if relevant) (6) Absolute or intensity-based (if relevant) (7) Baseline level or amount (if relevant): (8) Target level or amount (if relevant) (9) Percentage of total AUM covered in your baseline year for target setting 100% (10) Do you also have a longer- term target for this?
+(2) No (B1) Sustainability Outcome #2: Target details (B1) Sustainability Outcome #2: Net Zero target (Bridges Israel) (1) Target name Bridges Israel Fund II Net Zero target

+(2) Baseline year 2022

+(3) Target to be met by 2035

 (4) Methodology Bridges Israel is an affiliate to Bridges Fund Management UK that invests in early- stage, high growth companies in Israel.
 Bridges Israel is not a NZAM signatory but still has set ambitious goal of achieving Net Zero by 2035 for their next fund.
 Bridges Israel has found that existing net zero guidance does not suit the types of company they invest in.
 They are therefore using their own approach for now and following development of best practice guidance closely so they can evolve their approach in line with industry best practice.
-Bridges Israel intend that: - 100% of Fund II portfolio will have carbon reduction targets - 100% portfolio companies will have reducing annual carbon intensity (5) Metric used (if relevant) (6) Absolute or intensity-based (if relevant) (7) Baseline level or amount (if relevant): (8) Target level or amount (if relevant) (9) Percentage of total AUM covered in your baseline year for target setting 100% (10) Do you also have a longer- term target for this?
+Bridges Israel intend that: - 100% of Fund II portfolio will have carbon reduction targets - 100% portfolio companies will have reducing annual carbon intensity

+(5) Metric used (if relevant)

+(6) Absolute or intensity-based (if relevant)

+(7) Baseline level or amount (if relevant):

+(8) Target level or amount (if relevant)

+(9) Percentage of total AUM covered in your baseline year for target setting 100%

+(10) Do you also have a longer- term target for this?
 (2) No